openstack/puppet-keystone/README.md

 # Overview #

-Keystone is the Identity service for OpenStack.
+This module can be used to flexibly configure [keystone](http://keystone.openstack.org/), the Identity Service of Openstack.

+It has been tested with a combination of other modules, and has primarily been developed as a subcomponent of the [openstack module](https://github.com/stackforge/puppet-openstack)

-This modules contains classes and native types that install and configure keystone.
+This modules contains both classes as well as native types that install and configure keystone.

 This version of the module is targetted at Folsom and Grizzly.
-The Essex version of this module can be found in the essex branch.

 # Tested use cases #